Why does B$_{12}$H$_{12}$-icosahedron need two electrons to be stable: A first-principles electron-correlated investigation of B$_{12}$H$_{n}$ ($n=$6,12) clusters: Theoretical approach and Computational details

 \section{Theoretical approach and Computational details}

-We performed the geometry optimization of various isomers of B$_{12}$H$_{n}$ ($n=6,\:12$) clusters by employing the coupled-cluster singles-doubles (CCSD) approach, and cc-pVDZ basis set.
-All the calculations were carried out using the GAUSSIAN 16 computer program.\citep{g16} Single point energy was also computed at the obtained optimized geometries, using the coupled-cluster singles-doubles with perturbative triples (CCSD(T)) method, and the cc-pVTZ basis set to improve the inclusion of electron-correlation effects.
+We performed the geometry optimization of various isomers of B$_{12}$H$_{n}$ ($n=6,\:12$) clusters by employing the coupled-cluster singles-doubles (CCSD) approach and cc-pVDZ basis set.
+All the calculations were carried out using the GAUSSIAN 16 computer program.\cite{g16} On examining the many-electron wave functions of the final optimized states, we found that the restricted closed-shell Hartree-Fock configuration dominates the ground state wave functions of all the considered B$_{12}$H$_{12}$ and B$_{12}$H$_{6}$ isomers.
+Therefore, a single-reference electron-correlation approach such as CCSD employing the HF state as reference, will yield reasonable results.
+Single point energy was also computed at the obtained optimized geometries, using the coupled-cluster singles-doubles with perturbative triples (CCSD(T)) method, and the cc-pVTZ basis set to improve the inclusion of electron-correlation effects.
 The optimized geometries of various neutral isomers of B$_{12}$H$_{12}$ and B$_{12}$H$_{6}$ are presented in Figs. \ref{fig:optimized-geometries} and \ref{fig:optimized-geometries-1}, respectively.
 Additionally, Fig. \ref{fig:optimized-geometries} also exhibits the optimized structure of dianion B$_{12}$H$_{12}^{-2}$.
-The calculated ground state energy, correlation energy, average binding energy per atom for each isomer are presented in the Table \ref{tab:total-energies}.
+The calculated ground state energy, correlation energy, and average binding energy per atom, all computed using the CCSD(T) approach, for each isomer are presented in the Table \ref{tab:total-energies}.
 The correlation energy is the difference of energy computed at the CCSD(T) and the Hartree-Fock energy for a given system.
 The binding energy which can ensure the stability of a system was calculated using the following formula

 where $N_{B}$ and $N_{H}$ are the respective numbers of boron and hydrogen atoms present in the system, while $E_{B}$ and $E_{H}$ are the energies of single boron and hydrogen atoms, respectively. $N$ is the total number of atoms present in the system, whereas $E_{T}$ is the total energy of the system.
 Here, $E_{B}$ and $E_{H}$ were taken to be -24.598101 Hartree, and -0.4998098 Hartree, respectively, computed using the CCSD(T) method, and the cc-pVTZ basis set.